qinshen-n/yarning-circles_backend/README.md

 ## Mission Statement

 This project aims to create a dynamic and accessible peer-learning platform that empowers individuals to build knowledge, develop new skills, and learn collaboratively in a supportive environment.
 The goal is to make learning more accessible by enabling users to create, and participate in shared content.
-Users will be able to contribute written content across a range of predefined categories, helping others discover content that aligns with their learning preferences.
+Users will be able to contribute written content and additional uploaded learning material across a range of predefined categories, helping others discover content that aligns with their learning preferences.

 By combining user-generated material, the platform promotes ongoing skill development and continuous learning.
 Whether someone is seeking to upskill, explore a new hobby, or connect with others on a shared topic, this platform provides a central space to collaborate, learn, and grow together.
 The focus on accessibility ensures that users of all experience levels can easily navigate and contribute to their learning communities.